robotika/robotour/rules/rules.md

 In this case no penalty is enforced, but given round is over for this particular robot.
 The score for one round shall not be negative.

+Robot gains 1 point for reaching the autonomous area.

 Organization

 The contest will consist of 1+4 trials.
 First test trial and 4 contest trials.
 The coordinates of loading and unloading zone will be different for every trial.
 Scores from all 4 contest trials are summed into final score.
-Each trial is started at given time by announcment of loading zone coordinates and ends 60 minutes later.
+Each trial is started at given time by announcement of loading zone coordinates and ends 60 minutes later.
 The speed of the robots is not important, robot should not move faster than 2.5m/s.
 Each team has to arrange for one person familiar with the rules that will be part of the referee team during the competition.

 Homologation